The short answer

 A Trusted Execution Environment (TEE) is a hardware-secured isolated compute environment inside a cloud instance (AWS Nitro Enclaves, Azure SEV-SNP, or GCP Confidential Space).
 Code running inside a TEE is isolated from the operating system, the hypervisor, and the cloud provider itself.
 The enclave generates cryptographic attestation proving that specific code ran in a specific unmodified environment.
 You do not need to trust the cloud provider or the validator operator.
 You can verify the attestation.

 Aeredium runs its entire validator network inside TEEs.
 Every block is executed inside these enclaves across AWS, Azure, and GCP simultaneously, with each cloud provider constrained to a 10–60% share of validator capacity by protocol rule.
 The cloud allocation targets are AWS 50%, Azure 30%, GCP 20%.
-No single provider controls the network, and no human validator can see transaction contents before execution, which eliminates MEV and front-running at the architecture level.
+No single provider controls the network.
+Aeredium argues that because human validators cannot see transaction contents before execution, the architecture is designed to prevent MEV and front-running at the validator layer; that still needs mainnet evidence and audits.

 Protocol-level encryption adds a second layer on top of TEE attestation.
-White paper v3.7 specifies AES-256-GCM encryption across a five-layer privacy architecture.
-Layers 1 and 4 deploy at mainnet.
-The Privacy Mode covers transaction-level confidentiality for institutions that require compliance-grade data handling without sacrificing the verifiability that TEE attestation provides.
+White paper v3.7 specifies AES-256-GCM encryption across a five-layer privacy architecture and plans Layers 1 and 4 for mainnet.
+The Privacy Mode is intended to cover transaction-level confidentiality for institutions that require compliance-grade data handling without sacrificing the verifiability that TEE attestation provides.

 Threshold key management is handled by AERKey: a 2-of-3 threshold ECDSA system where no single party ever holds a complete private key.
 The AERKey system is covered by USPTO patent application 63/977,868.
 See the AERKey deep-dive for the full technical breakdown including the audit trail, Policy Engine, and Privacy Layer architecture.